-Pursuant to section 61.21, Florida Statutes, and Amended Administrative Order No. 07-98-37-01 (as may be amended), all parties to a paternity action that involves issues of parental responsibility must attend and complete The Parent Education and Family Stabilization Course prior to entry by the Court of a final judgment.
+Pursuant to section 61.21, Florida Statutes, and Amended Administrative Order No. 07-98-37-01, all parties to a paternity action that involves issues of parental responsibility must attend and complete The Parent Education and Family Stabilization Course prior to entry by the Court of a final judgment.
 Completion of the course is mandatory in all cases, contested or uncontested.
 Therefore, even if the parties have settled, they must both attend the course.